-The U.S. Environmental Protection Agency (EPA) proposed the site to the National Priorities List (NPL) in December 1982 and placed the site on the NPL in September 1983.
+U.S. EPA proposed the site to the National Priorities List (NPL) in December 1982 and placed the site on the NPL in September 1983.

 The Michigan Department of Natural Resources studied the site in 1984 to determine the potential source of contamination.
 Groundwater monitoring wells and soil gas surveys detected various petroleum products and chlorinated hydrocarbons in the shallow aquifer under the site.
 The study pinpointed three areas where the sources of groundwater contamination appeared to be located: the Barn (a gas and convenience store), the Marathon Service Station, and an area southwest of the intersection of Alphonse and LaRose streets.